 Lord, hear our prayer.

-We pray for all who are sick and for all who care for them.
+We pray for all who are sick in our parish and for all who have asked for our prayers.

-We pray for those who have died recently in the peace of Christ and for those whose anniversaries occur at this time.
-May they rejoice in the presence of God’s unconditional love.
+We pray for those who have died recently and for those whose anniversaries we remember at this time.
+May they now be rejoicing in God’s kingdom.

 Lord, hear us.